 It can seem like you need pro material or a studio pass.

 But you don’t.
-You need a fancy studio.
+It would help if you had a fancy studio.
 Or special cushions.
-Or to be in a special posture or form.
+Or to be in a particular posture or form.

 You can meditate on your couch, on the floor, on a cushion, and even lie down.

-The important part of meditation is engaging your mind in present mindfulness.
+The vital part of meditation is engaging your mind in present mindfulness.

 This brings us to…

 2: It’s ok if your thoughts wander during meditation.
-Simply bring your focus back.
+Bring your focus back.

-While meditation does urge you to keep your mind “blank,” it’s actually totally normal to have your thoughts wander.
+While meditation does urge you to keep your mind “blank,” it’s normal to have your thoughts wander.

 Even people who meditate regularly struggle with this from time to time.

 Think of it like this: meditation is more about practicing being present.
-While keeping your mind blank is definitely important, recognizing when your mind has drifted and bringing your focus back gently to the present moment is part of being present.
+While keeping your mind blank is essential, recognizing when your mind has drifted and bringing your focus back gently to the present moment is part of being present.

 So if you have a thought like: “Wait, is it my turn to do the dishwasher today?”

-Accept it, breath into it (using deep belly breaths), and as you exhale: let go of it.
+Accept it, breath into it (using deep belly breaths), and let go of it as you exhale.

-Being gentle to yourself and accepting these thoughts as they pop up is just as important in practicing mindful meditation as being present.
-In fact, acceptance of these thoughts helps you to be mindful.
+Being gentle to yourself and accepting these thoughts as they pop up is crucial in practicing mindful meditation as being present.
+Acceptance of these thoughts helps you to be aware.

 3: Try guided meditations for mental health now!